Underground Tunnels of Los Angeles

 While the rest of the country was forced to go dry, underneath Downtown Los Angeles the party never stopped.

-Despite prohibition laws, eleven miles of service tunnels became passageways to basement speakeasies with innocuous fronts above ground.
+Despite prohibition laws, 11 miles of service tunnels became passageways to basement speakeasies with innocuous fronts above ground.
 Patrons were able to move about under the city, boozing it up without a care in the world, while the Mayor’s office ran the supply of hootch.

-Aside from the service tunnels, there are also abandoned subway and equestrian tunnels from the days before personal vehicles began clogging up L.A.'s city streets.
+Aside from the service tunnels, there are also abandoned subway and equestrian tunnels from the days before personal vehicles began clogging up LA’s city streets.
 There are stories of these tunnels being used by police to transport prisoners, bank security to move large sums of cash safely, and both coroners and mobsters to store bodies.
 Now they are mostly closed off, but some are still accessible and are used as film locations, easy shortcuts by city employees between buildings, and a place for runners to train on the rare occasion of bad weather.